nkuhlen/replication-study-financial-macro/README.md

     Details on how to open the bash profile in a shell and general instructions for adding programmes permanently to your path for Windows, Mac and Linux can be found [here](http://hmgaudecker.github.io/econ-python-environment/paths.html).

 4. Make sure that Dynare is added to your Matlab search path.
-To do this, open Matlab and use File->Set Path... to add
+To do this under Mac OS, open Matlab and use File->Set Path... to add

          /Applications/Dynare/<<version>>/matlab/